axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-failover.md

 ## Example: Configuring failover servers

-In the following example {{% productparam "abbrev" %}} handles the logservers in round-robin fashion if the primary logserver becomes uneccassible (therefore `failback()` option is not set).
+In the following example {{% param "product.abbrev" %}} handles the logservers in round-robin fashion if the primary logserver becomes uneccassible (therefore `failback()` option is not set).

 ```c